webdriverio/webdriverio/GOVERNANCE.md

 ### Technical Steering Committee (TSC)

-The WebdriverIO project is jointly governed by a Technical Committee (TSC) which is responsible for high-level guidance of the project.
+The WebdriverIO project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.

 The TSC has final authority over this project including: